-ENCs form a seamless coverage in ECDIS which covers different areas with different scales of data, e.g. scale dependent ENCs suitable for the large scale viewing interval may only exist for ports.
+ENCs form a seamless coverage in ECDIS which covers different areas with different scales of data.
+In order for the appropriate ENC to be viewed at the mariners selected viewing scale, S-101 prescribes an algorithm for the loading and unloading of ENCs within an ECDIS.